apollographql/subscriptions-transport-ws/docs/source/index.md

 order: 401
 ---

-This section details how to set up a Apollo Server to support subscriptions based on `graphql` subscriptions and `subscriptions-transport-ws`.
+This section details how to set up a GraphQL server to support subscriptions based on `graphql` subscriptions and `subscriptions-transport-ws`.

 We will use the `PubSub` implementation from `graphql-subscriptions`, and we will connect it to `subscribe` executor of `graphql`, and publish the data using `subscriptions-transport-ws` (a WebSocket server and client library for GraphQL that can be used directly in a JavaScript app or wired up to a fully-featured GraphQL client like Apollo or Relay.